Wegmans: Expansion

 In July 2021, Wegmans announced it would launch the company's first Manhattan store in 2023.
-The store opened on October 18, 2023, at 770 Broadway, the site of a former Kmart.
-In April 2022, Wegmans announced it would open its first Long Island location, located in Lake Grove.
+The store opened on October 18, 2023, at 770 Broadway, the site of a former Kmart and the historic Wanamaker's department store.
+In April 2022, Wegmans announced it would open its first Long Island location outside of New York City, located in Lake Grove.
 The Lake Grove location opened on February 26, 2025.
 On June 1, 2023, the Natick store (#132), which was located in the Natick Mall, was announced to be closed later that summer.
 On July 23, 2023, the Natick store closed.

-On April 15, 2024, Wegmans announced that they will open their first store in Charlotte, North Carolina, located in the Ballantyne neighborhood, in 2026.
+On April 15, 2024, Wegmans announced that they would open their first store in Charlotte, North Carolina, located in the Ballantyne neighborhood, in 2026.
 On January 13, 2025, Wegmans announced plans for a location in Cranberry Township, Pennsylvania, its first location in the Pittsburgh area.
-On June 25, 2025, Wegmans opened their latest store in Rockville, Maryland.
+On June 25, 2025, Wegmans opened in Rockville, Maryland.
+Wegmans opened a store in Norwalk, Connecticut, on July 23, 2025, their first location in Connecticut.
+A location in Holly Springs, North Carolina was announced in 2019 and is still in development.